You are here

 Guidance for the building and construction industry

-Tomorrow's built environment should be climate-neutral, resource- and energy-efficient, environmentally friendly and healthy.
-It should combine ecological concerns with social and cultural aspects as well as economic efficiency – in short, it should be sustainable.
+Tomorrow’s built environment should be climate-neutral, resource- and energy-efficient, environmentally friendly and healthy.
+The sector should combine ecological concerns with social and cultural aspects as well as economic efficiency – in short, it should be sustainable.

 This requires a new way of thinking by building owners, specifiers, designers, manufacturers, contractors and the authorities.
 But where do we start?